chef/chef-server/docs-chef-io/content/server/install_server_tiered.md

     weight = 50
 +++

+{{< note >}}

+The Chef Infra Server tiered configuration is deprecated and no longer under active development.

+For guidance on migrating to Chef Automate High Availability (HA), please contact your Chef account representative.
+Additional information is available on the [Chef Automate HA](https://docs.chef.io/automate/ha/) page.

+Please note that this document is no longer being maintained.

+{{< /note >}}

 This topic describes how to set up the Chef Infra Server with a single back end and multiple load-balanced frontend servers.